young home care worker in uniform accompanying an elderly person

 Maintain Consistent Care

-Consistency is key to building a trusting relationship between a senior and their companion.
+Consistency is key to building a trusting relationship.
 However, high caregiver turnover can sometimes disrupt this.
-When interviewing agencies, it’s a good idea to ask about their turnover rate.
+The home care industry has historically seen high turnover, though rates have recently been improving.
+When interviewing agencies, it’s a good idea to ask about their caregiver retention rate and their policy for substitute caregivers.

 Address Cultural and Linguistic Barriers